 It is not by accident that the form of the building resembles a ship – a galley.

 All around the place you can see the Danube – the international, multicultural river which flows through ten European countries.
 Although the Danube is Europe‘s second-longest river only, it is the richest one.
-About 100 millions people live on the territory of its basin, they speak different languages and write in Latin and also Cyrillic and have different religions.
-This river is not only a life-giving artery to them, but also an important symbol which comes alive in many tales, legends and songs, not only folk songs, but in four national anthems as well.
+About 100 million people live on the territory of its basin, they speak different languages and write in Latin and also Cyrillic and have different religions.
+This river is not only a life-giving artery to them, but also an important symbol that comes alive in many tales, legends and songs, not only folk songs but in four national anthems as well.
 It is a symbol of ancient history, national pride and also a symbol of future and cooperation which extends beyond state borders.

 The story of Danubiana began in Eastern Slovakia.
 Vincent Polakovič, a graduated lawyer, worked at the district prosecution in Poprad.
 He was incredibly obsessed with his namesake Vincent van Gogh and planned a trip following van Gogh‘s life.
-On the day of the 100th anniversary of his death he wanted to stand at the grave of the famous painter.
-His dream became true and after his return he opened the gallery Yellow House in his hometown.
+On the day of the 100th anniversary of his death, he wanted to stand at the grave of the famous painter.
+His dream became true and after his return, he opened the gallery Yellow House in his hometown.
 Although the gallery went bankrupt a year later, he did not give up, traveled to Holland where – by lucky chance – he met Gerard Meulensteen, a big fan of art.
 An idea to build a modern museum in Slovakia was born.
-Vincent Polakovič was also very impressed by the Museum of Modern Art Louisiana in Denmark at the sea side, just 35 km from the Danish metropolis.
+Vincent Polakovič was also very impressed by the Museum of Modern Art Louisiana in Denmark at the seaside, just 35 km from the Danish metropolis.
 He wanted to build something similar.
 Returning home he walked from Devin along the Danube looking for a suitable place.
 Then he came to this peninsula.
 This was the right place.

 Danubiana has the level of any respected world museum.
 Its interiors surprise with their space and light.
 The larger part is a permanent exhibition – 90 % of the works come from the private collection of Gerard Meulensteen.
 Danubiana has the right to borrow the masterpieces for 20 years while it builds its own collection.